Xinjiang, Taklamakan & Karakoram

 HOW, WHEN, WHERE

-In 2012, during a tour in China François R. Cambuzat remained enthralled by the Muslim and Shamanic Uyghur music discovered accidentally in Urumqi.
-He begins then an exploration and a personal réinterprétation of these musics of rise, pondering and trance.
+In 2012, during a tour in China François R. Cambuzat & Gianna Greco remained enthralled by the Muslim and Shamanic Uyghur music discovered accidentally in Urumqi.
+They begin then an exploration and a personal réinterprétation of these musics of rise, pondering and trance.

 December 2013, 20 degrees below zero.
-A first authentic exploration is made in Kashgar and its region, preparing the fulfillment-adventure scheduled in April / May, 2014.
+A first authentic exploration is made in Kashgar and its region, preparing the fulfillment-adventure.
 Kilometers turn in the meter: Taklamakan is immense.
 The contacts are made, notes collide, hearts are taking off.
-In the middle of winter François R. Cambuzat films the first images, edit them after his return in France. " Kashgar 13 " is then a first vision of this journey in Xinjiang.
+In the middle of winter François R. Cambuzat & Gianna Greco film the first images, edit them after their return in Europe. " Kashgar 13 " is then a first vision of this journey in Xinjiang.

 « Xinjiang, Taklamakan & Karakoram » is supported by the Cultural Office of the French Embassy in Beijing.